isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2461.md

 ---
-title: HAVENCE Version 4 - HAVSMART EMPOWERED
+title: SAFE Post-Tension Suite - Package 1 (1 Year subscription)
-permalink: /productivity-solutions-grant/solutionrepo/solution2443
+permalink: /productivity-solutions-grant/solutionrepo/solution2461
 ---

 ### Description

-A complete end-to-end software system tailor-made for centres where there are students/customers obtaining centre day services (e.g. preschools, tuition/enrichment centres and services/care centres).
-It consists of support hardware, a web portal and mobile applications for customers, managers and staff.
+SAFE is the ultimate tool for designing concrete floor and foundation systems.
+From framing layout to detail drawing production, SAFE integrates every aspect of the engineering design process in one easy and intuitive environment.
+SAFE provides unmatched productivity to the engineer with its truly unique combination of power, comprehensive capabilities, and ease-of-use.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desenstitised_Havence_20200647_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Otte_International__20210049_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria